hannonhill/Custom-Authentication-Module-Examples/Shibboleth/README.md

 1. Uncomment the AJP `<Connector>` element in `tomcat/conf/server.xml` that has `protocol=”AJP/1.3”`.
 2. Add a `tomcatAuthentication=”false”` attribute to the `<Connector>` element too
-3. Comment out the HTTP `<Connector>` element with `protocol=”HTTP/1.1”` to ensure that traffic is going through the AJP port
-4. Add `packetSize=”65536”` to AJP <Connector> element
+3. Add `packetSize=”65536”` to AJP <Connector> element
-5. Go back to Apache and add “ProxyIOBufferSize 65536” somewhere in Apache HTTP’s configuration to allow larger packets to be passed to Tomcat.
+4. Go back to Apache and add `ProxyIOBufferSize 65536` somewhere in Apache HTTP’s configuration to allow larger packets to be passed to Tomcat.
 I did this in the file where I declared my Cascade `<VirtualHost>` below

 ### Configure Apache to route traffic to Tomcat